joelouthan/theologic.us/content/posts/2019-12-26-commentary-mark.md

   [^1]: John Stott. *The Cross of Christ*.
 20th Anniversary ed.
 IVP Books, 2006.
 105-108.

 - **eternal** - Before the creation of space and time, God was there.
 After sin and death and sadness are no more, God will still be there. **Psalms 90:2 Before the mountains were brought forth, or ever you had formed the earth and the world, from everlasting to everlasting you are God.**  Jesus declares: **Revelation 1:8 I am the Alpha and the Omega, says the Lord God, who is and who was and who is to come, the Almighty.**

+We should reflect on who God is and rejoice in his glory.
+He alone is worthy to be praised.
+That means that nothing else: not our spouses, our churches, our family, our jobs, our money--nothing at all-- can be given thanks and praised because it is all His hand.

+Give thanks to God for He is good!